 The competition often sparks an interest for students to pursue a career in neuroscience.

 All Year 10 students in Australia and Year 11 students in New Zealand are eligible to enter the competition.
 It runs through a series of rounds, with the Australian and New Zealand winners attending the International Brain Bee, which takes place at an international neuroscience/psychology conference the following year.

-The A&NZBBC started in 2006 and in 2016, the ARC Centre of Excellence for Integrative Brain Function won the bid to host the A&NZBBC from 2017 to 2020.
+The A&NZBBC started in 2006.
+In 2016, the ARC Centre of Excellence for Integrative Brain Function won the bid to host the A&NZBBC from 2017 to 2020.